-Course Abbreviation Course Title Credits Hours Prerequisites Comments MATH 1012 Pre-Calculus with Recitation 3 5 Grade C- or higher in MATH 1006; or Scores on the COMPASS test of s_1 ≥ 70, s_2 ≥ 70 and s_3 ≥ 45; or minimum score of 60 on the ACCUPLACER College-Level Math test; or departmental permission - Semesters offered: Fall, Spring and Summer - Course may be waived conditional on the outcome of appropriate placement exams - Prerequisite for MATH 1201.
-Must earn a grade of C- or higher MATH 1021 Pre-Calculus A 2 4 To meet CUNY's college readiness requirements in mathematics. - Prerequisite for MATH 1026.
-Must earn a grade of C- or higher MATH 1026 Pre-Calculus B 2 4 Grade C- or higher in MATH 1021; or Scores on the COMPASS test of s_1 ≥ 70, s_2 ≥ 70 and s_3 ≥ 70; or minimum score of 90 on the ACCUPLACER College-Level Math test; or departmental permission - Prerequisite for MATH 1201.
-Must earn a grade of C- or higher MATH 1031 Introduction to Mathematics for the Social Sciences and Business 2 3 Two years of sequential Mathematics or Mathematics A in high school - Not open to students who are enrolled in or have completed MATH 1011 or higher or to entering freshmen
+Course Abbreviation Course Title Credits Hours Prerequisites Comments MATH 1010 Problem Solving for College Mathematics 1 2 Co-requisite: MATH 1021 MATH 1011 Pre-Calculus 3 4 Scores on the COMPASS test of s_1 ≥ 70, s_2 ≥ 70 and s_3 ≥ 45; or departmental permission Semesters offered: Fall, Spring and Summer This course is required only if the student didn't obtain sufficiently high scores on the COMPASS test to enroll immediately in MATH 1201 or 1026 Prerequisite for MATH 1201.
+Must earn a grade of C or higher MATH 1021 Pre-Calculus A 2 4 Successful completion of two years of NYS high school regents mathematics or the equivalent Semesters offered: Fall, Spring and Summer Prerequisite for MATH 1026.
+Must earn a grade of C- or higher MATH 1026 Pre-Calculus B 2 4 MATH 1021 or Scores on the COMPASS test of $s_1 \ge 70$, $s_2 \ge 70$ and $s_3 \ge 70$; or departmental permission Semesters offered: Fall, Spring and Summer This course is required only if the student didn't obtain sufficiently high scores on the COMPASS test to enroll immediately in MATH 1201 Prerequisite for MATH 1201.
+Must earn a grade of C or higher MATH 1031 Introduction to Mathematics for the Social Sciences and Business 2 3 Two years of sequential Mathematics or Mathematics A in high school Not open to students who are enrolled in or have completed MATH 1011 or higher or to entering freshmen

-Course Abbreviation Course Title Credits Hours Prerequisites Comments MATH 1101 Introduction to Mathematical Thinking 3 3 Course 2 of the NY Sequential Mathematics, or two-and-one-half years of high school mathematics including one year of geometry and a course in intermediate algebra, or Math 0.04, or a grade of C- or higher in Math 0.35 or 0.36 or 0.44, or the equivalent - Not open to students who are enrolled in or have completed Mathematics course numbered 2000 or higher or Computer and Information Science 2210 except with the chairperson permission MATH 1102 Elementary Number Theory 3 3 Course 2 of the NY Sequential Mathematics, or two-and-one-half years of high school mathematics including one year of geometry and a course in intermediate algebra, or Math 0.04, or a grade of C- or higher in Math 0.35 or 0.36 or 0.44, or the equivalent - Not open to students who are enrolled in or have completed Mathematics course numbered 2000 or higher except with the chairperson permission MATH 1201 Calculus I 4 4 Grade C- or higher in MATH 1011, 1012 or 1026; or scores on the COMPASS test of s_1 ≥ 70, s_2 ≥ 70, s_3 ≥ 70 and s_5 ≥ 70; or minimum score of 105 on the ACCUPLACER College-Level Math test; or departmental permission - Semesters offered: Fall, Spring and Summer - Prerequisite for MATH 1206, 1711, 2101
+Course Abbreviation Course Title Credits Hours Prerequisites Comments MATH 1101 Introduction to Mathematical Thinking 3 3 Course 2 of the NY Sequential Mathematics, or two-and-one-half years of high school mathematics including one year of geometry and a course in intermediate algebra, or Math 0.04, or a grade of C- or higher in Math 0.35 or 0.36 or 0.44, or the equivalent - Not open to students who are enrolled in or have completed Mathematics course numbered 2000 or higher or Computer and Information Science 2210 except with the chairperson permission MATH 1102 Elementary Number Theory 3 3 Course 2 of the NY Sequential Mathematics, or two-and-one-half years of high school mathematics including one year of geometry and a course in intermediate algebra, or Math 0.04, or a grade of C- or higher in Math 0.35 or 0.36 or 0.44, or the equivalent - Not open to students who are enrolled in or have completed Mathematics course numbered 2000 or higher except with the chairperson permission MATH 1201 Calculus 1 4 4 Grade C or higher in MATH 1011 or MATH 1026 or scores on the COMPASS test of s_1 \ge 70, s_2 \ge 70, s_3 \ge 70 and s_5 \ge 70; or departmental permission - Semesters offered: Fall, Spring and Summer - Prerequisite for MATH 1206, 1711, 2101